 Hummingbird intellect is seriously impressive.
 We’ve already talked about their memories, but what about their ability to calculate?
 It’s thought that they will know when a flower is likely to generate new nectar, meaning not only can they find their way back to the best plants, they know when they are likely to pay off, too.

-Do you know any interesting or fun facts about hummingbirds that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about hummingbirds?
+Share them in the comments below!